NishmaGosetty/2311CS040060---Applied-Agentic-AI-Internal-Assessment---21-09-2026/README.md

 # Applied Agentic AI Lab Internal Assessment

-This repository contains 3 completely isolated, independent laboratory experiments focusing on Artificial Intelligence and Large Language Models.

-These experiments are designed for a B.Tech laboratory environment and are meant to demonstrate practical applications of modern AI, LLMs, Vector Databases, Agents, and RAG architectures.

 ## Table of Experiments

 | No. | Experiment | Main Concepts | Status |